-I was recently interviewed by ARC Advisory Group’s Allen Avery to take a deeper look into the TMS outlook for the foreseeable future and identify some of the larger trends in the MTS market.
+I was recently interviewed by ARC Advisory Group’s Allen Avery to take a deeper look into the TMS outlook for the foreseeable future and identify some of the larger trends in the TMS market.
 The full interview is below.

 TMS Outlook – Trends

 One of the biggest questions that comes up is around the key trends that are driving companies to explore transportation management systems.
 The primary reason companies buy a transportation management system is for freight savings.
 These freight savings can be attributed to simulation and network design, load consolidation and lower cost mode selections, and multi-stop route optimization.
 But few companies would buy a TMS if it would lead to declining service levels.
 A TMS maintains the service levels by understanding the origin to destination lead times and using that as a constraint during the optimization run.